toku-sa-n/accessor/README.md

 specified physical address.
 Once an accessor is dropped, the mapped memory is unmapped.

-If one has full control of physical memory addresses(e.g. developing their own kernel), a 'virtual' address is equal to the physical one, and the mapper should map any address into itself.
+If one has full control of physical memory addresses(e.g. developing their own kernel), a 'virtual' address may be equal to the physical one, in which case the mapper should map any address into itself.
 The built-in mapper `mapper::Identity` can be used for such cases.

 This crate is `#[no_std]` compatible.